xiongchiamiov/pronounceable-password-generator/README.md

 In addition to [this Javascript version][gpw-js], he has written made it available [in Java][gpw-java], [in C][gpw-c], and [for iOS][gpw-ios].

-gpw-js is available under the following license:
+gpw-js (and this frontend to it) is available under the following license:

 * Share your source with others freely
 * Let Tom Van Vleck know you're using it